 In simplest terms, a domain name provider is a company that allows you to register a web address on the Internet where you can create your own website.

 There are hundreds of different domain name registrars out there.
-Most domain name registrars are available online, but there are a few that have business models which focus their efforts on acquiring clients offline.
+Most domain name registrars are available online, but there are a few that have business models that focus their efforts on acquiring clients offline.

 You are more than likely familiar with some of the biggest domain name registrars online like GoDaddy and Namecheap thanks to their offline advertising methods like television ads and radio commercials.
 Just because you may be familiar with some of the larger domain name registrars online doesn’t mean that they are necessarily the best option for your online business needs.
 Before you choose what company to register your website name with, it’s important that you know some of the things you should be on the lookout for.